outlyerapp/integrations/sensu/README.md

 * **-t**: Use this to change the API request timeout to Outlyer.
 This may need increasing if the volume of metrics being sent per check increases substantially.
 By default it is 5 seconds which is more than enough for most Sensu checks.
-* **-d**: Set this to `true` to enable debugging output of the handler.
-This will show you the final payload being posted to Outlyer to help debug if you don't see metrics in Outlyer after the check runs successfully.
+* **-d**: Add this flag to enable debugging output of the handler.
+This will show you the final payload being posted to Outlyer and other data to help debug if you don't see metrics in Outlyer after the check runs successfully. **Do not switch this on in production unless troubleshooting as it will increase your Sensu logging substantially!**

 Finally add your Outlyer API configuration at `/etc/sensu/conf.d/outlyer.json`: